-Subchapter S income from an active business may qualify, but payments out of the S corporation to owners can affect the computations, depending on whether they are wages to the owner-employees or just dividends.
-Wage levels of owners or guaranteed payment levels to partners can be important planning aspects of this new deduction.
+Subchapter S income from an active business may qualify, but payments out of the S corporation to owners can affect the computations, depending on whether they are wages to the owner-employees or distributions of earnings, dividends.Wage levels of owners or guaranteed payments to partners can be important planning aspects of this new deduction.
+Guaranteed payments are not considered QBI.